MrUsefull/MrUsefull.github.io/content/posts/2023-10-17-monitoring-synology.md

        - targets: ['HOSTNAME_OF_HOST_WITH_SNMP_EXPORTER_HERE:9116'] # <--- important to modify
 ```

-For verification I also enabled ingress to prometheus temporarily.
+For verification I also enabled ingress to Prometheus temporarily.
 This was very helpful for debugging a few silly typos.
-On the prometheus WebUI go to `status` -> `targets` and find the SNMP
+On the Prometheus WebUI go to `status` -> `targets` and find the SNMP.

 [![prometheus snmp](/images/2023-10-17-monitoring-synology/prometheus-targets.png)](/images/2023-10-17-monitoring-synology/prometheus-targets.png)